Let's GOOOO!!!

 I don't live in Missoula/Montana, what is the best way to talk to an artist about a tattoo?

-Go ahead and start with the consultation form and just include somewhere in there that you will need to do a consultation via zoom, Facebook Messenger or Google Duo.
-We are pretty flexible and can work around most out of state situations for planning tattoos.
+Go ahead and start with the consultation form and just include somewhere in there that you will need to do a consultation via Zoom, Google Meet, or Facetime We are pretty flexible and can work around most out of state situations for planning tattoos.
 Additionally you may request an area guide if you are travelling to get your work done or looking for accommodations.

 Will I be able able to see my art before my appointment?